 7. Consider the Whole Package of Your HOA Architectural Review Process

 The most important aspect that your HOA has to consider when designing your HOA architectural review process is the lasting impression it leaves with your residents.
-If your procedures are unclear, your residents are going to be confused and violate the rules of your HOA.
+If your procedures are unclear, there might be confusion among the residents which may result in the violation of the rules in your HOA.
 It is your responsibility as a member of the HOA to make any and all regulations clear for your residents.